-There’s a good chance you could have pollen on your hands and rubbing your eyes makes your allergies worse, Fajt says.
-“You should at least wash your hands before rubbing your eyes,” she advises.
+There’s a good chance you could have pollen on your hands and rubbing your eyes makes your allergies worse, Fajt said.
+“You should at least wash your hands before rubbing your eyes,” she advised.
 “And you might try wearing sunglasses since this is a decent way of keeping pollen out of your eyes.”

-“You want to close the windows and push the recycled air button,” she advises.
+“You want to close the windows and push the recycled air button,” she advised.